Is Struggling Financially the New Normal?

 Something Has To Give

 The current situation isn’t sustainable.
 We’re swiftly reaching the point where average Americans can no longer afford to live.
+What happens when struggling financially becomes the new normal for the majority of the population?

 Do you really want to know what happens when we reach that tipping point?